DevJonTaylor/jon-weather-forecast/README.md

 ![Mapbox v2.6.1](https://img.shields.io/badge/Mapbox-v2.6.1-%230769ad?logo=mapbox&style=plastic)
 ![Bootstrap v5.1.3](https://img.shields.io/badge/Bootstrap-v5.1.3-%238211f9?logo=bootstrap&style=plastic)

-Taking a chance to use Bootstrap 5 out for a spin as well as OpenWeatherMap's API.
-I created classes to control the create URLs, fetch data, render HTML dynamically, as well as use localStorage to allow search histories to be searched again.
-I created a nice responsive UI while utilizing the screen space to the maximum.
-I implemented a second API from Mapbox to provide an autocomplete experience while they type out the location.
-This worked out really well as it provides the GeoCodes so that we can use OpenWeatherMap's data to the its fullest!
+I wanted to use some APIs to create a project and I had not used Bootstrap 5 yet.
+So taking the chance to take Bootstrap 5 out for a spin as well as OpenWeatherMap's API seemed really amazing and fun to use.
+I took an (Object Oriented Programming) OOP approach and created classes to perform my tasks.
+These classes created endpoints and retrieved the data.
+Once they have the data the next step was to render the HTML.
+Then save search history to localStorage so we can come back to these results if the user wanted.
+Bootstrap was nice to utilize and created a responsive UI while utilizing the screen space to the maximum.
+I implemented a second API from Mapbox to provide a better user experience with autocomplete while they type out the location.
+This worked out really well as it provides the GeoCodes and makes it easier to find the location they wanted, allowing us to utilize OpenWeatherMap's API to the its fullest!

 ## Goals
 - [x] Weather conditions are presented by searched